 Relax at this peaceful and lovely place on earth.
 Stroll across the wooden bridges and stepping stones as you watch koi in their beautiful ponds.
 Take photographs of the architecture of the place and don’t forget to sip tea from the Japanese Tea House.

 Doesn’t that sound like as the best place to travel alone?
 A perfect day for yourself with yourself!

 Baatara Gorge Waterfall – Lebanon

 This waterfall is seasonal it can only be seen during the wet months of March and April.
-Reason being its waters come from the melt water of Mount Lebanon in winter.
+The reason being its waters come from the meltwater of Mount Lebanon in winter.
 It falls 250 meters behind its three natural bridges into a cave.